Psykes730/beginner-projects/README.md

-These are beginner friendly project with HTML, CSS and JavaSccript
+These are beginner friendly projects with HTML, CSS and JavaSccript